simonmittag/ingress-j8a/ReadMe.md

 # Why?
 This document outlines the design of an Ingress Controller for [j8a](https://github.com/simonmittag/j8a) inside a Kubernetes cluster.
-The Ingress Controller is responsible for managing incoming network traffic to services within the cluster, providing a highly available, j8a based entry point for external clients to access the cluster's applications.
+The Ingress Controller is responsible for managing incoming network traffic to `service` objects within the cluster, providing a highly available, j8a based entry point for external clients to access the cluster's applications.
 The controller utilizes the
-Ingress resource, along with other Kubernetes objects such as Service, ConfigMap, and Secret, to facilitate routing and load balancing of network traffic.
+`ingress` resource, along with other Kubernetes objects such as `service`, `configMap`, and `secret`, to facilitate routing and load balancing of network traffic.

 # What?